Regional Summary of Health and Surgical Procedures in Latin America: Mexico and Brazil

 As the survey by GHI’s SurgiScope shows, in 2019, 2020, and 2021, there does not seem to have been complete coverage for the wide range of illnesses that are currently treatable with surgery.
 Most surgical practices were performed in the field of women’s health: obstetric procedures rank in first place, operations on female genital organs rank second, and operations on the digestive system rank third.

 Lastly, it should also be noted that Mexico is among the countries with an outstanding hospital care infrastructure.
-It has more than 1.2 million hospital beds (1,224,837) and nearly 60,000 operating rooms, including those added after the survey was carried out (which counted 58,699 operating rooms).
-It also has 14,714 delivery rooms, and a still somewhat low ratio of 2 doctors per 1,000 inhabitants.
+According to data from HospiScope, it has more than 170,455 hospital beds and 7,257 operating rooms, including those added after the survey was carried out.
+It also has 3,620 delivery rooms, and a still somewhat low ratio of 2 doctors per 1,000 inhabitants.

 3 key facts of the Mexican market